xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 #### endpoint

-endpoints are the farrest devices on a network comming from outside, can be hosts or servers
+endpoints are the farrest devices on a network comming from the outside, can be hosts or servers

 <!--
 ## threats/attacks